 To walk off that breakfast, you can now take a walk along the canal.
 Did you know that Birmingham has more canals than Venice?
 Brummies will share this fact with you at every opportunity.
 If you pop up at Brindley Place, you could pay a visit to the fishies at Birmingham’s Sea Life Centre, or if you fancy a bit of culture, there’s always the Ikon Gallery on Oozells Square with its every-changing contemporary and modern exhibitions.
 Back canalside, and you can walk down the Birmingham City Centre Path to the Mailbox.
 This is the former Royal Mail sorting office, now a entertainment and high-end retail complex.
 If you fancy a quick window shop at Harvey Nicks then this is your chance.
 There’s also numerous bars and restaurants here if the sun is over the yardarm and you fancy a quick drink – Gas Street Social is one of my favourites and a welcome break from some of the chains that have taken up residency here.

 If you arrived in Brum by train then you may well have already come through Grand Central, the shopping centre which sits above Birmingham New Street.
 Its worth a pass through just to see the transparent armadillo which forms the glass roof and makes the atrium bright, light and airy.
-You can walk all the way from Grand Central to Birmingham’s famous Bull Ring without going outside by following Link Street – passing the ridiculously hip Cereal Killer Cafe if you fancy some Lucky Charms for your lunch.
+You can walk all the way from Grand Central to Birmingham’s famous Bull Ring without going outside by following Link Street – passing the ridiculously hip Cereal Killer Cafe if you fancy some Lucky Charms for your lunch (Alas, as of January 2018, Cereal Killer Cafe in Brum is no more.)
 You can find all the major chains in the Bull Ring, but make sure you pop outside and see the Bull – have you really been to Brum if you haven’t posed for a selfie with the Bull?
 And whilst you’re outside, check out the controversial/much-loved (delete as appropriate) Selfridges building with its silver mirrored discs on a blue background.
 We like a bit of quirky architecture here in Brum (check out the wedding cake shaped Library of Birmingham too for further “what-were-they-thinking” buildings).

 If you fancy a stroll over to the Eastside of the city centre, you’ll find the Thinktank Science Museum, and an urban park which provides a peaceful haven away from the hustle and bustle.
 It’s close to a number of the city’s colleges and universities and it also provides a gateway down to the creative and independent hub of Digbeth so there’s often something going on in this area that even locals tend to overlook.
 If you’re lucky to arrive on one of Birmingham’s Hidden Spaces open weekends you may even be able to look inside the historic Curzon Street Station building – the oldest surviving railway terminal in the world – before it’s utilised as a hub for HS2.
 Make sure you pop into The Woodman for a quick drink, another beautiful Victorian building restored into a traditional real ale pub.